AlfredA93/recipe-repo-2/README.md

 - Click Create New Instance to create a new database.
 - Choose your location and name.
 - Finalise setup
-- Copy over your URL and add this to your application.
+- Copy over your URL and add this to your application IDE.

  Set up an account with Heroku, then follow these steps for deployment -
 - Create an app